lillgroup/Cofolding-Tools/README.md

 ### Chai-1

-The latest version of AlphaFold3 is available via the repository here: [https://github.com/chaidiscovery/chai-lab](https://github.com/chaidiscovery/chai-lab).
+Chai-1 is available via the repository here: [https://github.com/chaidiscovery/chai-lab](https://github.com/chaidiscovery/chai-lab).
+Version 0.5.0 was used in the study.
 Following their [installation instructions](https://github.com/chaidiscovery/chai-lab?tab=readme-ov-file#installation), you can run the test example by running the following command:
 ```
 chai-lab fold --use-msa-server --use-templates-server examples/chai_input/example.fasta output_folder
 ```

 ### Boltz-1

 The latest version of Boltz-1 is available via the repository here: [https://github.com/jwohlwend/boltz](https://github.com/jwohlwend/boltz).
+Version 0.4.1 was used in the study.
 Following their [installation instructions](https://github.com/jwohlwend/boltz?tab=readme-ov-file#installation), you can run the test example by running the following command:
 ```
 boltz predict examples/boltz_input/example.yaml --use_msa_server
 ```

+### Details
+All models were run on NVIDIA GPU hardware with at least 12GB of RAM.